Governors

 |

-Laura is married to Peter and they have three children, the older two, now at Farlingaye, both attended Kyson and their youngest still attends in Year 5.
+Laura is married to Peter and they have three children.
+The boys are all now at Farlingaye, but all of them attended Kyson from an early age.

 |